 If you get a negative review, which is bound to happen at some point, make sure you stay on top of “review management.”
 The negative review is not going to disappear if you just ignore it.
 Address the negative review head-on and acknowledge or solve the customer’s issue.
 Remember that your response will be seen by the public, so keep it professional.

 Get started by collecting reviews through major review platforms:

 High-quality backlinks from authoritative sites can give you an enormous boost in rankings.
 They’ll give you an increase in referral traffic while building your reputation with Google.
 Just like with the user reviews, getting backlinks is more evidence for Google to view your website as a credible business.
 Put on your PR hat and try to get media attention through local news and publications, or by sponsoring an event or partnering up with local businesses in a similar industry to get other websites to link back to yours.

 Voice Search and Digital Assistants

-As you probably suspected, 2018 will be an even bigger year for voice search.
-Apple’s “Siri,” Google’s “OK Google,” and Amazon’s “Echo” are taking over.
+As you probably suspected, voice search becomes more common every year.
+Apple’s “Siri,” Google’s “OK Google,” and Amazon’s “Echo” have taking over.
 People are getting more comfortable with performing searches on their mobile phones and in-home smart devices.